cguertin14/cguertin.dev/src/content/posts/first-year-as-an-sre.md

 ### On-Call Duties

 When I first started as SRE at Lightspeed, it took only a few weeks (maybe 2 or 3 weeks) before I was on-call during working hours.
 Once on-call, it also did not take long before I was paged and eventually part of my first Incident.
-Weirdly enough, I think that being part of incidents forged me.
+Interestingly, I think that being part of incidents forged me.
 It helped me learn about our systems, how they communicate with each other, and more.
 It helped me construct a mental map of our infrastructure and speeded up my learning.

 I'll leave it at that for what went well this year, but I have to say that it was a really good one.